 Only Universal AV does the real-time scanning.
-Files blocked and are unknown to Universal AV are automatically checked against Virus Total for a 2nd opinion.
-If it has been already historically scanned by Virus Total, the results are immediately shown.
-If Virus Total has no record of the scan, users are given the option to send the file.
+Files blocked and are unknown to Universal AV are automatically checked against Jotti for a 2nd opinion.
+If it has been already historically scanned by Jotti, the results are immediately shown.
+If Jotti has no record of the scan, users are given the option to send the file.

-For unknown files, users are advised to wait for a diagnosis from either Universal AV or Virus Total before choosing the “Trust & Run” option.
+For unknown files, users are advised to wait for a diagnosis from either Universal AV or Jotti before choosing the “Trust & Run” option.

 Further Information on Anti-Virus Components Testing